ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 ### The Remove Proxy

 You could hide the complexity behind a remote proxy, an object that lives on the client machine and looks, to the client code, just like the real BankAccount object.
-When a request comes in, the remote proxy goes through all the horror of pack- aging up the request, sending it over the network, waiting for a response, unpacking the response, and returning the answer to the unsuspecting client.
+When a request comes in, the remote proxy goes through all the horror of packaging up the request, sending it over the network, waiting for a response, unpacking the response, and returning the answer to the unsuspecting client.

 From the client’s point of view, it called a method on what it thought was the real BankAccount object and sometime later—perhaps an unusually long time later—the answer came back.
 This is how virtually all remote procedure call (RPC) systems work.